m4lwhere/DoD-Cyber-Sentinel-2025/OSINT-Medium/README.md

 For example, the White House would be at decimal degree notion of 38.897, -77.036.
 The flag for the White House would be:
 `C1{38.897,-77.036}`

+# Hints
+1. These photos involve information from a major North Korean press release.
+What information is shared about this, are there any identifiable archetecture items? https://www.nknews.org/2025/04/kim-jong-un-vows-cars-and-gaming-for-core-citizens-but-whats-behind-the-pitch/
+2. This is a newer development in north eastern Pyongyang.
+However, the most recent satellite photos on Google Earth or Bing do not have thes buildings present.
+What other items in the background can help geolocate?

 # Solution
 This photo was released as a part of a major press release for a North Korean building project.
 When reviewing these press releases, it was noted that this is for the [Hwasong residential project in northern Pyongyang](https://www.nknews.org/2025/04/kim-jong-un-vows-cars-and-gaming-for-core-citizens-but-whats-behind-the-pitch/).
 The skyscraper bridge in the second photo is not currently within Google Maps satellite photos, but can be determined through the background buildings of other photos.